danielagarciacobos4/PacBio-Assembly-and-annotation-with-RNA-transcripts/README.md

 The assembly was executed on the SLURM cluster.
 To handle the highly repetitive nature of the genome, we aggressively purged haplotig duplications (using the `-l3` parameter) to prevent homologous regions from assembling as separate, false-duplicate contigs.

+The -l flag in hifiasm controls the Level of Purge Duplication.
+There are four operational levels available:

+* l0 (Disable): Turns off purging entirely.
+Used only for highly inbred/homozygous lines or when providing external trio-binning data (parental short reads).
+* l1 (Light): Only purges contained haplotigs.
+If a smaller contig is completely identical to a sub-region of a larger contig, it gets removed.
+* l2 (Moderate): Purges all types of haplotigs, including both contained and overlapping sequences.
+* l3 (Aggressive): Purges all types of haplotigs in the most aggressive mathematical way, lowering the similarity threshold to force the collapse of highly divergent alleles.

+If you don't explicitly specify the -l flag in your hifiasm command, the default behavior is -l3 (Aggressive purging).

 #### SLURM Job Script: Hifiasm Assembly
 ```bash
 #!/bin/bash